HenryOfCarim/albam_reloaded/README.md

 Go to `Edit>Preference>Add-ons>Install`, select downloaded zip archive and press `Install Add-on` Turn it on after installing

+Basic overview of the addon and its limitation you can find on the [wiki page](https://github.com/HenryOfCarim/albam_reloaded/wiki)

+Basic demonstration of modding process is here [youtube playlist link](https://www.youtube.com/playlist?list=PLylhrXLaRiau0Q27cBihqJIkgxQr-CEUh)

 # Contacts
 If you are willing to help in development or get quick help you can visit our discord server https://discord.gg/69sphky9UX